adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Happiness resides not in possessions, and not in gold, happiness dwells in the soul. - Democritus</code></pre>
+<pre><code>1 » There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living. - Nelson Mandela</code></pre>
-<pre><code>2 » Wisdom ceases to be wisdom when it becomes too proud to weep, too grave to laugh, and too selfish to seek other than itself. - Kahlil Gibran</code></pre>
+<pre><code>2 » Better to have loved and lost, than to have never loved at all. - Augustine of Hippo</code></pre>
-<pre><code>3 » All of our technology is completely unnecessary to a happy life. - Tom Hodgkinson</code></pre>
+<pre><code>3 » Positive thinking will let you do everything better than negative thinking will. - Zig Ziglar</code></pre>
 </details>

 <!--END_SECTION:waka-->